Psychology and Sociology BSc

 - The degree provides graduate basis of chartered membership and membership with the British Psychological Society (assuming a 2.2 or above is achieved).
 This can be important as an entry qualification for postgraduate professional training in psychology.

 - A full range of laboratory and technical facilities is used in the teaching of experimental psychology, including a lab for infant research in visual and cognitive development, brain imaging facilities (fMRI, EEG), psychophysics, eye tracking and the use of information technology.

 - We take particular pride in both the quality of our teaching and the extensive pastoral care of our students.

-- We enjoy greater funding than many other comparable academic schools and departments in Britain.
+- We enjoy greater funding than many other comparable academic colleges and departments in Britain.

 We pursue excellence in both teaching and research.
 Our aim is to produce degree programmes which combine innovative and classical teaching methods with leading-edge research, and which recognise the value of practical work experience in the learning process.
 We take great pride in both the quality of teaching and the extensive pastoral care of our students.